-Often, healthcare professionals begin treatment using intravenous or injectable blood thinners to help stop the clot from growing larger and help prevent other clots from forming.
+Often, healthcare professionals begin treatment using intravenous or injectable blood thinners to help stop the blood clot from growing larger and help prevent other blood clots from forming.
 You may receive an injectable blood thinner for a few days before starting an oral blood thinner like warfarin (Coumadin®), dabigatran (Pradaxa®), or edoxaban (Savaysa®).
 Once the oral blood thinner becomes effective, the injectable medicine is stopped.

 Examples of injectable blood thinners:

 Oral blood thinners are also prescribed to help stop the blood clot from growing larger and help prevent other blood clots from forming.
 You do not need to use an injectable blood thinner before starting XARELTO® or apixaban (Eliquis®), but warfarin (Coumadin®), dabigatran (Pradaxa®), and edoxaban (Savaysa®) may only be taken after you have been treated with an injectable blood thinner.

 - XARELTO® (rivaroxaban)

 - In the case of a severe blood clot, or if other medicines are not working, your healthcare professional may try a clot buster, or thrombolytic therapy, which is given by IV or injected directly into the blood clot through a catheter to quickly dissolve it.

 - If you are not able to take medication, your healthcare professional may place a screen-like filter inside the vein to catch the DVT blood clot if it breaks off, and prevent it from traveling to your lungs and causing a PE.

 - In rare cases, the blood clot may be removed surgically.

 - Your healthcare professional may also recommend that you wear graduated compression stockings to help reduce swelling and keep blood from pooling and clotting.
 Talk to your healthcare professional about how and how long to wear compression stockings.